GraemeMalcolm/ai-stuff/instructions/01-image-analysis.md

     ![An image of person with a shopping cart](./media/store-cam3.jpg)

-    To analyze the third image, enter the following command:
+    Enter the following command to re-run the PowerShell script, passing in the third image to analyze:

     ```
     .\analyze-image.ps1 store-cam3.jpg